matter-labs/zksync-era/docs/specs/zk_chains/shared_bridge.md

-- Some assets have to be natively supported (ETH, WETH) and it also makes sense to support some generally accepted token standards (ERC20 tokens), as this makes it easy to bridge those tokens (and ensures a single version of them exists on the hyperchain).
-These canonical asset contracts are deployed from L1 by a bridge shared by all hyperchains.
+- Some assets have to be natively supported (ETH, WETH) and it also makes sense to support some generally accepted token standards (ERC20 tokens), as this makes it easy to bridge those tokens (and ensures a single version of them exists on the ZK Chain ecosystem).
+These canonical asset contracts are deployed from L1 by a bridge shared by all ZK Chains.
 This is where assets are locked on L1.
-These bridges use the BridgeHub to communicate with all hyperchains.
+These bridges use the BridgeHub to communicate with all ZK Chains.
 Currently, these bridges are the `WETH` and `ERC20` bridges.

   - The pair on L2 is deployed from L1.
-The hash of the factory dependencies is stored on L1, and when a hyperchain wants to register, it can passes it in for deployment, it is verified, and the contract is deployed on L2.
+The hash of the factory dependencies is stored on L1, and when a ZK Chain wants to register, it can passes it in for deployment, it is verified, and the contract is deployed on L2.
 The actual token contracts on L2 are deployed by the L2 bridge.